-- 5.4.1 The Licensing Authority shall have due regard to sales of alcohol which are made remotely, by mobile methods, internet or by other delivery sales. - 5.4.2 The expectation of the Licensing Authority is that conditions suggested by way of operating schedules for these types of activities are extremely robust in order to negate any perceived issues. - 5.4.3 Persons who wish to run premises providing 'alcohol delivery services' should notify the relevant Licensing Authority that they are operating such a service in their operating schedule, and premises with existing premises licences who wish to include such a service should consider applying to vary their licence to add this activity.
+- 5.4.1 The Licensing Authority shall have due regard to sales of alcohol which are made remotely, by mobile methods, internet or by other delivery sales. - 5.4.2 Persons who wish to run premises providing 'alcohol delivery services' should notify the relevant Licensing Authority that they are operating such a service in their operating schedule, and premises with existing premises licences who wish to include such a service should consider applying to vary their licence to add this activity.